 - lead an activity or lesson one week.

-Your teens can also help with a number of roles.
-They can
+Your teenagers can also help with a number of roles.
+They can:

 - greet kids as they arrive,

 - take photos,